William Montagu, 2nd Duke of Manchester

 Consanguinity Index=0.39%

-Lady Isabella Montagu was the daughter of John Montagu, 2nd Duke of Montagu and Lady Mary Churchill.1 She married, firstly, William Montagu, 2nd Duke of Manchester, son of Charles Montagu, 1st Duke of Manchester and Doddington Greville, on 16 April 1723.1 She married, secondly, Edward Hussey-Montagu, 1st and last Earl of Beaulieu, son of James Hussey and Catherine Parsons, in 1743.1 She died on 20 December 1786 at Dover Street, London, England.1 She was buried on 28 December 1786 at Warkton, Northamptonshire, England.2
+Lady Isabella Montagu was the daughter of John Montagu, 2nd Duke of Montagu and Lady Mary Churchill.1 She married, firstly, William Montagu, 2nd Duke of Manchester, son of Charles Montagu, 1st Duke of Manchester and Doddington Greville, on 16 April 1723.1 She married, secondly, Edward Hussey-Montagu, 1st and last Earl of Beaulieu, son of James Hussey and Hon.
+Catherine Parsons, in 1743.1 She died on 20 December 1786 at Dover Street, London, EnglandG.1 She was buried on 28 December 1786 at Warkton, Northamptonshire, EnglandG.2

 Child of Lady Isabella Montagu and Edward Hussey-Montagu, 1st and last Earl of Beaulieu